 Need help with the application process?
 Contact an Educational Advisor.

-Note: Travel to weekend workshops may be required.
+Note: Travel to weekend workshops may be required at students' expense.

 Early childhood educators are in high demand in BC and the rest of Canada.
 BC’s 2025 Labour Market Outlook Report ranks early childhood educators in the top 15 careers with greatest job openings.